n00begon/phaser-jam-template/README.md

 }
 ```

-[jest](https://jestjs.io/) is there to help you to test any tricky algorithms and [husky](https://typicode.github.io/husky/) will make sure you don't end up commiting a broken project at an inopportune moment.
+[jest](https://jestjs.io/) is there to help you to test any tricky algorithms and [husky](https://typicode.github.io/husky/) will make sure you don't end up committing a broken project at an inopportune moment.

 ## Scaling